Because birds are a great asset to any garden, consider these five best organic practices for bird gardens to keep them coming back year after year.

 If you’re located in or near Wisconsin, invasive plants like buckthorn, ivy, and wild grape, need to be removed by hand.
 You have to get to the root system to truly kill them off.
 There’s just no other way to get rid of them once and for all.

 Still, you want to always keep the needs of your local wildlife in mind whenever you do add anything to your plantings, soil or lawn.

-And, above all, if you ever have questions, don’t be afraid to enlist the help of a professional.
+And, above all, if you ever have questions about the best organic practices for bird gardens for your yard, don’t be afraid to enlist the help of a professional.

-For more information on birds and backyard gardens, be sure to check out my Pinterest Board: Garden Ideas from Wisconsin Homemaker.
+For more information on birds and backyard gardens, be sure to check out Wisconsin Homemaker’s Garden Section.